pratinha10/dodsg_plugins/README.md

 Prevents players from forcing a respawn by switching teams/class during an active round.
 Designed to stop round abuse and enforce fair play in competitive matches.

+- ✅ Blocks immediate respawn when changing class in spawn areas
+- ✅ Works for both Allied and Axis teams
+- ✅ Respects server class limits (mp_limit_* cvars)
+- ✅ Shows "You will respawn as [class]" message to players

+### sprintblock
+Blocks or restricts sprint usage to align movement mechanics with competitive or custom rule sets.

 The plugin uses `SDKHook_PreThink` to monitor player inputs every server tick (66 tick servers).
 It:

 1. **Tracks button press order**: Detects whether Sprint or Forward was pressed first